My main interest is the study of copulatory traits and the selective forces that shape their

 Tinamou mating system and egg color

 Tinamous are poorly studied neotropical birds with exclusive male parental care.
 They are close relative to ostriches and other flightless birds.
 They lay incredibly colorful eggs that are somewhat paradoxical given that they are laid directly on the ground.
 I found that despite the presence of exclusive male care and very high incubation constancy, great tinamou males take care of up to 30% of chicks that they did not sire.
 This is likely the result of high predation pressure that increases the demand for eggs.
 Females are always moving between males and they can easily carry sperm from previous matings.
 Rather than waiting for sperm from previous matings to become unviable, a process that could take many days, male tinamous simply mate with the females and take her eggs quickly to complete a clutch.
 The female then moves on and lays eggs.
-We also recently discovered that the visual system of tinamous allows them to see ultraviolet spectrum.
+We also discovered that the visual system of tinamous allows them to see ultraviolet spectrum.

 The eggs of the Great Tinamou are a beautiful turquoise color that sharply contrast the brown leaves where they are laid